linux-wizard/pmlo-test/README.md

 Note: we have the ability to decide how many instances we want to start

+Opencart should be accessible by connectng to the LB:

 # Manual testing
 In case you want to test your terraform locally, some preparations are needed.
 Required components: